swup/docs/docs/getting-started/how-it-works.md

 - `to-[route of next page in URL friendly form]` - Assigned once a link is clicked and removed when the whole process of transition of pages is done.
   Custom class can be also added by adding `data-swup-transition` to the link, where `to-[content of data-swup-transition attribute]` is added to html.
   Class can be used to change animation for different URLs.

+## Note for new users
+We recommend that you set the `transition-[something]` class on **only one element** on each page.
+Swup will look at this element's `transition-duration` CSS property to determine, how long it should wait before switching to a new page.
+All other elements you want to animate during page transitions should be animated independently (without using a separate `transition-[something]` class for each of them).